ArkEcosystemArchive/docs-legacy/docs/guidebook/core/events.md

 #### description

-This event will be emitted when a wallet resigns as a Delegate and the transaction has been processed.
+This event will be emitted when a wallet resigns as a Delegate, and the transaction has been processed.

 #### payload